Divorce (etc.) Law Review Bill [HL]

 Review Process

-The Lord Chancellor must conduct a review of the relevant laws, specifically considering replacing the current system with a new scheme based on application and confirmation of an irretrievable breakdown of the marriage or civil partnership.
-The review must consider procedural implications and consequences for related matters (financial provision, child arrangements).
+The Lord Chancellor must conduct a review of the existing laws concerning divorce, judicial separation, and the dissolution of civil partnerships.
+This review must consider replacing the current legal framework with a new system based on application and confirmation of irretrievable breakdown of the marriage or civil partnership.
+The review needs to account for procedural implications and the consequences for related matters like financial provisions and child arrangements.

 Government Spending